An Early St. Thomas Panorama

 The photographs were taken back to Denmark to be reproduced by lithography.

-This was a printing technique which involved the artist drawing in wax on a polished stone which was then etched.
+This was a printing technique that involved the artist drawing in wax on a polished stone which was then etched.

 The stone was then inked to print copies of the picture on paper.

-Being less expensive than an original painting or photograph, the lithograph allowed more people to have art hanging in their home.
+Being less expensive than an original painting or photograph, the lithograph allowed more people to have art hanging in their homes.